ywamsendai/ywamsendai-docs/docs/community/ywamsendailife.md

 These are the regular times where we expect all of our staff to attend.

+### Worship

+Every **Monday morning from 09:30 to 10:15** we meet together for worship.
+(Scheduled to change)

-### Worship & Intercession
+### Intercession

-Every **Monday morning from 09:30 to 11:00** we meet together for worship and intercession when we focus on God together and pray for what is on God's heart.
-We also bring a bento to eat lunch together.
+Every **Monday morning from 10:15 to 11:00** we meet together for intercession where we pray for what is on God's heart.
+(Scheduled to change)

 ### Staff Meeting

-After worship and intercession, every **Monday morning from 11:00 to 12:00** we have our staff meeting where we share testimonies, hear reports from the various ministry groups and departments, and note upcoming schedule-related things.
-We also pray for incoming and outgoing staff during this time.
+Every **Monday morning from 11:00 to 12:00** we have our staff meeting where we share testimonies, hear reports from the various ministry groups and departments, and note upcoming schedule-related things.
+(Scheduled to change)

 ### Community Meal